resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 "When NeCTAR fire up a machine for you, they inject the public key into your machine.
 Anyone with the private key will be able to communicate and control that machine. ...
 You want to keep your private key in a secure location."

+*Demo*

+Ask for two volunteers.
+Ask the first to write a message to the second on a sticky note, then place it into an envelope.
+And give it to you.
+You carry it to the other person.

+Make the point that the envelope is the encryption wrapper.
+And only someone with the public key can unwrap it and see it.

+The person on the other side then takes the message out of the envelope, writes a reply, and puts it back in the envelope.

+Make the point that they have used the public key to encrypt the message, and only someone with the private key can unwrap it.

+This is what ssh is doing with the public and private key pairs.

+Thank the volunteers.

 Why aren't we using passwords?